zestia/ember-async-tooltips/README.md

 ### Preloading data

 When a tooltipper is hovered over, `@onLoad` will be fired.
 You can respond to this action by returning a promise.
-This is a good way preload data to pass to the tooltip, that has yet to display.
+The result of that promise will be available in the tooltip's template as `this.data`.
+This is a good way preload any data required for the tooltip to display.

-The following configuration waits for 300ms before showing a tooltip, during this time it is loading some data.
+The following example waits for 300ms before showing a tooltip, during this time it is loading some data.
 The show delay will _only be extended_ if the data wasn't retreived in time.

 <details>
   <summary>View code</summary>